A Semi-Parametric Bayesian Generalized Least Squares Estimator: Bayesian GLS with Dirichlet Process Prior

 where $\alpha>0$ is the concentration parameter, and $F_0$ is the base distribution. $F$ is a random distribution that is discrete with probability one\footnote{The level of discreteness is influenced by $\alpha$, the concentration parameter.}.

-The $\mathcal{DP}$ is a non-parametric ``distribution of distributions'' (Escobar and West, 1995 and 1998; MacEachern, 1998), in that a draw, say $F$, from a $\mathcal{DP}$ is a probability distribution itself.
-The Chinese restaurant process (Aldous, 1985) provides the the predictive probabilities of the $n^{th}$ realization, $r_n$, conditioned on the $n-1$ existing realizations $\{ r_1, r_2, \ldots, r_{n-1} \}$, and realizations from $F$ can be drawn accordingly.
-Due to the fact that $F$ is discrete, the existing realizations will be assigned to groups, each with a unique value for all realizations in the same group.
-Denote the group id of $r_i$ as $c_i = 1, \ldots, K$, and the unique value of group $c_i$ as $r_{c_i}^*$: if $r_i$ is in group $k$, then $r_i = r_{c_i}^* = r_{k}^*$.
-The prediction probabilities of $r_n$ is given by
+The $\mathcal{DP}$ is a non-parametric ``distribution of distributions'' (\hyperlink{Escobar and West, 1995}{Escobar and West, 1995} and \hyperlink{Escobar and West, 1998}{1998}; \hyperlink{MacEachern, 1998}{MacEachern, 1998}), in the sense that a draw, say $F$, from a $\mathcal{DP}$ is a probability distribution itself.
+Conditional on $n-1$ existing realizations $\{ r_1, r_2, \ldots, r_{n-1} \}$ from $F$, the Chinese restaurant process (\hyperlink{Aldous, 1985}{Aldous, 1985}) provides the predictive probabilities of the $n^{th}$ realization, $r_n$.
+Due to the fact that $F$ is discrete, the existing realizations will be assigned to groups, where all realizations in the same group take a group specific unique value.